odesseyoracle/dci-mat-webdevproject/README.md

 # dci-mat-webdevproject

-This is my final WebDev project for the DCI-Orientatin Course.
+This is my final WebDev project for the DCI-Orientation Course.